alphaaleph/wolfpack/README.md

-# gtetris
+# spiders
-Learning ebiten with a tetris game
+Learning ebiten with a shootout game